cullophid/date-fp/README.md

 ### get
 `String -> Date -> Date | Error`

 Returns the chosen portion of a date.
-Returns an error if the provided unit of time is not valid.
+Returns an `Invalid Date` if the provided unit of time is not valid.

 ```js
 const date = new Date('2015-01-02 11:22:33.444')